Typical ribs are those numbered 2 to 10 with ribs 1, 11 and 12 considered atypical. Some authors however include ribs 2 and 10 also atypical.

 Ribs have a rounded, smooth superior border.
 The inferior border is thin and sharp.

-The head of a rib has two facets for the vertebral body above and below, which are separated by the crest of the head.
+The head of a rib has two facets for the vertebral body above and below, which are separated by the crest of the head, which itself attaches to the intervertebral disc of the vertebrae above.

 The neck is the narrow portion of the rib, between the head and tubercle.